Divided city: How barricades came up overnight between Hindu and Muslim neighbourhoods in Delhi

 On Thursday, when Scroll.in reporters visited the area, the main road still bore marks of a war zone: empty shells of vehicles, glass and stone debris, blackened shop fronts.

 At least two deaths in the violence had taken place where the lanes opened up to the main road.
 Vinod Kumar, 51, was stoned to death on the night of February 24 near the entrance of gali number one of Brahmpuri.
-The next evening, Tuesday, Parvez Alam, 50, was hit by a bullet while he stood at the head of gali number 9 of Ghonda.
+The next evening, Tuesday, Parvez Alam, 50, was hit by a bullet while he stood at the intersection of gali number 9 of Subhash mohalla in Ghonda.
 He died on the way to the hospital.

-Yet, this calculus of fear had shifted since the paramilitary troops had been deployed in the area on Tuesday night.
-As they patrolled the main road, the mobs had receded, the pitched battles had ended.
+Yet, the calculus of fear had shifted since the paramilitary troops had been deployed in the area on Tuesday night.
+As they patrolled the main road, it became safer: the mobs receded, the pitched battles ended.
 But inside the neighbourhoods, along other invisible borders, violence continued.

 On Tuesday night, a small enclave of Muslim families living around the Auliya Masjid in Ghonda, surrounded by Hindu neighbourhoods, were attacked by gunfire.
 Mohammad Maroof, 34, was shot near his eye.
 He did not survive.

+This piece was supported by the Scroll Reporting Fund.
+To help our reporters go further and dig deeper, contribute to the fund.

 Around 8 pm on Wednesday, Mohammad Irfan, a tailor who lived in Ghonda, went to fetch milk for his children when barely 100 metres from his home, a group pounced on him and beat him to death.
-His mother, Quresha, blamed his death on Kapil Mishra, the Bharatiya Janata Party leader who had delivered threats to forcibly evict anti-CAA protestors protesting at Jaffrabad, a provocative speech made in the presence of the police.
+His mother, Quresha, blamed his death on Kapil Mishra, the Bharatiya Janata Party leader who had delivered threats to forcibly evict anti-CAA protestors protesting at Jaffrabad, a provocative speech made on Sunday in the presence of the police.
 “His speech killed my son,” Quresha said.

 The first reported death